 Contact Charly Viola to begin the examination scheduling process.
 There are specific semester deadlines for completing each exam.
 This information can be found in the Timeline to Degree section.
-Should there be any issues about meeting these requirements, you must make an appointment to speak to the Director or Associate Director(s) as soon as possible.
+Should there be any issues about meeting these requirements, you must make an appointment with the Director or Associate Director as soon as possible.